Dan Uggla: Major leagues

 On May 10, 2008, Uggla hit his first career grand slam in the fourth inning off of Nationals pitcher Joel Hanrahan.
-That month, he set a Marlins record for most home runs for a Marlins in any month with 12.
+That month, he set a Marlins record for most home runs by a Marlin in a month with 12.

 Uggla was named to the 2008 MLB All-Star Game at Yankee Stadium, as well as opting to take part in the 2008 Major League Baseball Home Run Derby.
 Uggla hit six home runs in the first round of the derby.
 Uggla finished fifth, tied with Grady Sizemore.
 In the All-Star Game, Uggla committed two consecutive errors on playable balls in the 10th inning, and a third error in the bottom of the 13th, making him the first player with three errors in a single All-Star Game.
 Uggla also struck out three times, and grounded into a double play.
 On September 28, 2008, Uggla hit the last home run ever at Shea Stadium.

 During the 2008 offseason, Uggla went to arbitration with the Marlins and was awarded $5.35 million; the Marlins had offered him $4.4 million.
 On June 5, 2009, Uggla reached 100 career home runs in his 502nd game, faster than any other second baseman.

 On January 18, 2010, Uggla signed a one-year, $7.8 million contract with the Marlins.
 He hit his 144th career home run on July 31, setting the Marlins all-time career mark.
 On September 13, 2010, he became the first second baseman in Major League history to hit 30 or more home runs in four seasons.